 Additionally as the National Director of Programs for the Friends of the American Latino Museum, Francella directs the strategy and production of the campaign’s efforts to create a National Smithsonian American Latino Museum.
 She coordinates with the Congressional Hispanic Caucus and the Congressional Hispanic Conference to design advocacy and community engagement programs for the campaign.
 She has built a robust network of support for this long overdue museum that includes award-winning musicians, artists, civil rights icons, and city councils nationwide.

-Francella earned a bachelor’s degree in government from Georgetown University and a Master in Public Policy from the University of Southern California.
+Francella earned a Bachelor’s degree in government from Georgetown University and a Master’s in Public Policy from the University of Southern California.
 She was chosen as a 2014 Hispanic Leader by the U.S. Embassy of Spain and as a 2016 Aspen Ideas Festival Scholar and Aspen Ideas Award Finalist.
-Born in Costa Rica, her family immigrated to Los Angeles where she was undocumented during part of her childhood; she now serves as the Board Chair of the Esperanza Education Fund, a scholarship and mentorship organization for immigrants in the Washington, DC metro area.
+Born in Costa Rica, her family immigrated to Los Angeles where she was undocumented during part of her childhood.

 - Donor Relations and Scholarships Assistant for the California Community Foundation